 PCI Express technology uses two pairs of wires for each transmit and receive connection (4 wires total).
 These four wires are generally referred to as a lane or x1 connection (also called "by 1").
-SGI administrative node PCIe technology uses x16, x8 and x4 connector technology in the PCI Express card slots (see Figure 1-2 on page 4 for an example).
+SGI administrative node PCIe technology uses x16, x8 and x4 connector technology in the PCI Express card slots.
 The PCIe technology will support PCIe boards that use connectors up to x16 in size.
 Table 7-2 shows this concept.